 Children of Blood and Bone

-Children of Blood and Bone is one of the most insanely hyped books in recent times.
-If you follow #bookstagram, or if you read (even cursorily) a couple of book blogs, you would have heard people raving about this book.
+Children of Blood and Bone is one of the most insanely hyped books of recent times.
+If you follow #bookstagram or read (even cursorily) a couple of book blogs, you will have heard people raving about this book.

-Thankfully, the book worked awesome for me, and I’m happy to share here that I absolutely loved the book.
-So without more ado, here are some details.
+Thankfully, the book worked awesome for me, and I’m happy to share here that I absolutely loved it.
+So, without more ado, here are some details.

 About the Book